Fall has officially arrived!

 Fall Activities For Kids

 Have you been looking for a way to introduce your preschooler to math and fine motor skills?
 Look no further than these fall pattern block mats.
-They’re a no-prep activity they’ll love!
+They’re a fun activity and promote independent work in younger kids.

 Share With Us

 Did you make this cute scarecrow craft with your children or students?
 We love seeing how they turned out.

 Please take a picture and share them with us on our Facebook page or join our private Facebook group and show us in there!

 - Brown paper bag